danielczech/CAMcorder/README.md

 The `Recorder` class makes use of the Redis command [MONITOR](https://redis.io/commands/MONITOR), which impacts Redis throughput.

+To inspect recorded files, the suggestion is to use [less](https://www.gnu.org/software/less/).

 ### Usage:

 Record occurrences of the Redis commands `SET` and `PUBLISH` to a file: